Mary Hopkin: 1980s

 Hopkin's first project in the 1980s was a well-reviewed stint playing the Virgin Mary in Rock Nativity at the Hexagon Theatre in Reading, Berkshire.
 After this, Mike Hurst (record producer and formerly of the Springfields) asked her to sing lead in a new group named Sundance that he had formed with Mike de Albuquerque of ELO.
 Their only single, "What's Love", allowed them to tour the UK with Dr. Hook but Hopkin quickly left the group, dissatisfied with the gigs.
-"What's Love" proved very popular in South Africa, albeit the only territory where it charted, peaking at no.10 in April 1982.
+"What's Love" proved very popular in South Africa, albeit the only territory where it charted, peaking at number 10 in April 1982.
 In 2002, Hurst released recordings from this time on the Angel Air label.

 Hopkin and Visconti divorced in 1981.
 The following year she provided vocals on "Rachael's Song" for the Vangelis soundtrack of Blade Runner.
 Around 1984, Peter Skellern asked her to join him and Julian Lloyd Webber in a group called Oasis.
 Their self-titled and only album, Oasis, was released on WEA along with two singles.
 The album reached number 23 on the UK album chart in 1984 and remained there for 14 weeks.
 A tour of the UK was planned but was brought to an abrupt end because Hopkin became ill.
 The group disbanded shortly afterwards.

 During the 1980s, Hopkin appeared in several charity shows, including an appearance at the London Palladium with Ralph McTell.
 In 1988, she took part in George Martin's production of Dylan Thomas' Under Milk Wood.
 She played the character Rosie Probert and performed a piece called "Love Duet" with Freddie Jones as Captain Cat.
 The making of the record was filmed and made into a special edition of The South Bank Show, where Hopkin and Jones were shown rehearsing and recording "Love Duet".
 In 1992, the cast reunited for a performance of the play as a tribute to Thomas in the presence of Prince Charles for The Prince's Trust.

 Hopkin recorded an album called Spirit in 1989.
 This was released on the Trax label and is a collection of light classical songs and featured the single "Ave Maria".
 The record was produced by Benny Gallagher, of Gallagher and Lyle, who had contributed songs to her during her days at Apple Records.